-The accounting policies of these reportable segments are the same as those described in the summary of significant accounting policies described in note 2 to the consolidated financial statements for the year ended December 31, 2020.
+The accounting policies of these reportable segments are the same as those described in the summary of significant accounting policies described in note 2.
 Reportable segment performance is analyzed based on NOI.
 The operating results, and selected assets and liabilities, of the reportable segments are as follows: